Question: How does the new Gymnastics Foundations Program work?

 Question: If a coach has never taken an NCCP technical course before what courses must they take to become trained?

-A coach who has never taken an NCCP technical course before must first take their Risk Management course with the Respect Group INC.
+A coach who has never taken an NCCP technical course before must first create an NCCP number in the Locker: https://thelocker.coach.ca/

 Coaches may then take their Foundations Introduction, Foundations Theory and 1 or more Foundations Sports Specific courses.
 Coaches may take all courses in one weekend if the schedule permits.